gunduzhuseyn/Blog/posts/creating-a-personal-blog-part-2-integrating-a-theme-into-django/Creating A Personal Blog Part 2: Integrating A Theme Into Django.md

 ```

 In the above code, we configure Django so that, if `home/` comes after the pattern declared in `myblog/urls.py` (which was empty string,
-so the complete patter becomes : `'' + home/ => home/`), then serve the HomeView view we implemented in _views.py_ file.
+so the complete patter becomes : `'' + home/ => home/`), then we serve the HomeView view we implemented in _views.py_ file.
 Now start the
 server by running `python manage.py runserver`, from the root of the project.
 If you followed everything correctly, server
 should start with no problem (with a warning complaining about the unapplied migrations, which you should not worry about
 for now).
 If you try to go to `http://127.0.0.1:8000` now you should face with the following error screen: